Last Updated on January 28, 2023 by Lori Geurin

 The IF Lifestyle

 Living the IF lifestyle is not as difficult as it may sound.
-Once you get used to it, you will probably find that it’s quite easy!
+Once you get used to it, you will probably find it relatively easy!
 Here are a few tips to help you get started:

 - Plan your meals in advance.
 This will help you stay on track and avoid temptation.

 - Set a schedule and stick to it.
-It is important to be consistent.
+It is essential to be consistent.

 - Drink plenty of water.
 This will help you stay hydrated and avoid feeling hungry.